 Unposed images of my family record the relationships where I have most at stake.
-I explore the ambiguous lines between joy and pain; connection and disconnection; youth and aging; health and sickness; communal and individualistic cultures.
-Diptychs align the struggles and triumphs of our everyday lives across time and geography, allowing new narratives to emerge from their pairings.
+I explore the space between connection and disconnection; youth and aging; health and sickness; communal and individualistic cultures.
+Diptychs align our everyday lives across time and geography, allowing new narratives to emerge from image pairings.

 The origins of this project began in 2012, when my father in-law Daniel’s stage IV cancer diagnosis overlapped with news that I was pregnant.
 Death has punctuated several stages of my life, making me attuned to beauty in the absence of a happy ending.
 This series follows the evolution of love, and explores the fragility of what we hold dear.